 Moving to New South Wales

 New South Wales boasts some of the best known and most brilliant places to settle including Sydney, Canberra and Newcastle to name but a few.
-If you are considering international removals to Australia anywhere in this region, we can accommodate any requirements.
-At John Mason we endeavour eliminate stress and increase efficiency of moving overseas to some of the most beautiful and desirable locations.
+If you are considering your own international removal to Australia in this region, we can accommodate any requirements.
+At John Mason we eliminate stress and increase efficiency of moving overseas to some of the most beautiful and desirable locations.
 We take the utmost care of your possessions as if they were our own.
 Our expert team are helpful, courteous and provide absolute clarity to all our customers, making sure that any worries you may have are addressed and that all your queries are answered.
-We want to make sure that you see your international removal to Australia is the start of something new and exciting and if never a process to be dreaded.
-Our entire team are experts in export packing, understanding the complexity of your move and taking the time to listen and understand your requirements before we begin the process.
-Whatever your reason for your move to New South Wales, our expert International removals team will be there every step of the way, providing an efficient and reliable service through start to finish.
-We can assure you that with our services, moving to Australia will be that slight bit easier.
+We want to make sure that you see your international removal to Australia is the start of something new and exciting.
+Our entire team are experts in export packing and international shipping, understanding the complexity of your move and taking the time to listen and understand your requirements before we begin the process.
+Whatever your reason for your move to New South Wales, our expert overseas removals team will be there every step of the way, providing an efficient and reliable service through start to finish.
+We can assure you that with our services, relocating to Australia will be easier.

 When first thinking about moving to Australia, the often-mistaken-to-be-capital city of Sydney probably crossed your mind.
-Whilst Sydney is a fantastic place to consider for your move to Australia, as the most populous state in the country, New South Wales has many other great locations to boast about.
+Whilst Sydney is a fantastic place to consider for your move to Australia, as the most populous state in the country; but New South Wales has many other great locations to boast about.
 Teeming with culture, and arts, New South Wales is a stunning location to consider when thinking of moving to Australia.
 Distinguished by its National Parks, and coastal cities, New South Wales can make to be a fantastic location to move to for those seeking for the perfect ratio of city life and nature.
 Even in the Australian winter, there’s plenty to do!

 When considering coastal cities, let’s start with the obvious.
 Although technically not the capital of Australia, Sydney is the country’s biggest city, with a population of over 5 million.
 As well as having lots going on culturally, Sydney is home to the largest financial district in Australia.
 The city also hosts the largest natural harbour in the world, famously marked by the Harbour Bridge and Sydney Opera House.